Monday, 10/5/2015, 7:00 PM

 The 2015 State of NJ Property Tax Reimbursement (Senior and Disabled Person Freeze) filing deadline has been extended by Governor Christie from June 1, 2015 to October 15, 2015.
 See more information on our Tax Collector page.

-LittleFallsBiz Pasta Dinner to be hosted by LittleFallsBiz on October 16th at 6:30 pm
+Pasta Dinner hosted by LittleFallsBiz on October 16th at 6:30 pm

 Please join us at the Little Falls Civic Center for a great pasta dinner being donated by the local restaurants in town and a movie sponsored by the Little Falls Library.
 All funds that are raised at this event will be used for the beautification of the town.
 For more information and to purchase tickets visit www.littlefallsbiz.org.
 This will be a fun family event!

-Passaic County Announces Remaining 2015 Computer & Electronics Recycling Events
+Passaic County 2015 Computer & Electronics Recycling Event

-After its successful "After-Holiday" recycling collection, the Passaic County Office of Solid Waste & Recycling Programs has announced the following remaining dates for its 2015 Computer & Electronics Recycling Collection Program: Friday, October 23 and Saturday, October 24, 2015.
-All events will be held from 9 am to 2 pm, rain or shine at the Passaic County Para-Transit Facility, 1310 Route 23 North in Wayne (behind Ski Barn).
+The final Passaic County 2015 Computer & Electronics Recycling Collection Program will be held on Friday, October 23 and Saturday, October 24, 2015 from 9 am to 2 pm, rain or shine at the Passaic County Para-Transit Facility, 1310 Route 23 North in Wayne (behind Ski Barn).

 Almost all types of computer and electronic equipment will be accepted, including monitors, hard drives, printers, keyboards, modems, copier and fax machines, televisions, radios, VCRs and stereo systems, as well as CD players, cell phones and old telephone systems.
 The program also accepts used inkjet and laser toner cartridges.
 The event is free for residents.
 Businesses must pre-register.
 For further information, please call the Passaic County Office of Solid Waste & Recycling Programs at (973) 305-5738.
 Recycling services provided by Advanced Recovery of Newark, N.J. and Port Jervis, N.Y.